-- At least 91% (90 of 110) of K-8 youth will increase coping skills, knowledge of social/emotional behaviors and resiliency as measured by the curriculum's pre and post tests. - ➤ At least 80% (232 of 290) of K-8 youth will increase their academic achievement in reading or math, as measured by one of the following assessments: Woodcock Johnson Reading Mastery, Developmental Reading Assessment (DRA) or KEYMATH 3 (math) - ➤ At least 80% (160 of 200) 9-12 Academic Student Union (ASU) youth will develop a student action plan which builds on their academic skills, talents, and post-secondary pursuits.
+- 2) At least 82% (90 of 110) THRIVE K-8 youth will increase coping skills, knowledge of healthy social emotional behavior and resiliency, as measured by the curriculum's pre & post tests. - 3) At least 80% (160 of 200) of RAP K-8 youth will increase their academic achievement in reading or math, as measured by Reading Plus, Woodcock Johnson, Development assessments (reading) or IXL.com, KEYMATH 3 assessments (math). - 4) At least 80% (200 of 250) 9-12 Academic Student Union (ASU) youth will develop a student action plan which builds on their academic skills, talents, and post-secondary pursuits.

-Based on our review of program documentation and discussions with staff, program performance objectives were met and the agency was in compliance with contractual program objectives.
+Based on our review of program documentation and discussions with staff, program performance objective #2 was not met and the agency was not in compliance with contractual program objectives.
+See Finding #1 for more details.